 Here are several easy ways to substitute for chicken broth, in a pinch!

-It’s probably more easy to substitute for chicken broth than you think, and there’s at least one stand in you definitely already have on hand.
+It’s probably easier to substitute for chicken broth than you think, and there’s at least one stand-in you definitely already have on hand.
 Use one of the common chicken broth substitutes below, or keep scrolling for instructions to make your own.

 1. Chicken Stock